ToshioCP/Gtk4-tutorial/gfm/sec32.md

 ```

 It gets the modification date and time (GDateTime type) of `info`.
-Then it gets a unix time from `dt`.
+Then it gets a Unix time from `dt`.
-Unix time, sometimes called unix epoch, is the number of seconds that have elapsed since 00:00:00 UTC on 1 January 1970.
+Unix time, sometimes called Unix epoch, is the number of seconds that have elapsed since 00:00:00 UTC on 1 January 1970.
-It returns the unix time (gint64 type).
+It returns the Unix time as a gint64.

 ## column.c

 `column.c` is as follows.
-It is simple and short thanks to `column.ui`.
+The code is simple and short thanks to `column.ui`.

 ```c
 #include <gtk/gtk.h>